MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ### Open your reports

-Once you have set up and saved the Guides Analytics Template on your computer, simply launch Power BI Desktop and open your saved report.
-Power BI Desktop has a **File – Open – Recent** items list that is convenient for finding your previously opened reports.
+Once you have set up and saved the Guides Analytics Template on your computer, launch Power BI Desktop and open your saved report.
+Power BI Desktop has a **File – Open – Recent** items list that's convenient for finding your previously opened reports.

 ## Take a tour of reports